Archie Fisher: Early life

-Archie Fisher was born in Glasgow on 23 October 1939 into a large singing family.
+Archie Fisher was born in Glasgow on 23 October 1939, into a large singing family.
 His sister Cilla Fisher is also a professional singer, as was his late sister Ray.
 In 1960 he moved to Edinburgh and appeared regularly at "The Howff" folk club run by Roy Guest.
-In 1962 Ray and Archie released the single "Far Over the Forth" on the Topic Records label and appeared on the BBC Hootenanny programme.
-In 1965 the whole family released the album Traditional and New Songs from Scotland.
+In 1962 Ray and Archie released the single "Far Over the Forth" on the Topic Records label and appeared on the BBC's Hoot'nanny Show.
+In 1966 Fisher and five of his six sisters released the album The Fisher Family: Traditional & New Songs from Scotland.

 Edinburgh Folk Festival

 By 1964 the Edinburgh Fringe could boast a folk festival in its own right.
 An album of the participants was released on Decca.
 It was called Edinburgh Folk Festival vol 2 and contained tracks by Ray Fisher, Archie Fisher, Anne Briggs and the Ian Campbell Folk Group (including Dave Swarbrick).
 Bert Jansch and Briggs performed together but this was never recorded.
 At an early stage Fisher recognised the power of Barbara Dickson's singing and in 1969 invited her to guest on his albums.
 His live act included 'All Around My Hat', later to become a hit for Steeleye Span.
 His song "Witch of the Westmorland" was recorded by Dickson in 1971 on her album From the Beggar's Mantle, by Fisher himself on The Man With a Rhyme in 1976, by Stan Rogers in 1979 and by Golden Bough in 1983.